digitalist-se/comhem-poc/README.md

 4. Run npm start for the development server
 5. Go to localhost:3000 in your browser

-## Nunjucks

-We are using nunjucks as a templating engine to create modular html.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>